Machinery Safety & Compliance

 Under the

-Industrial machinery imported from overseas, especially from China and other non-EU manufacturing regions, is frequently not built to Australian Standards.
+Machinery, plant and equipment imported from overseas, especially from China and other non-EU manufacturing regions, is frequently not built to Australian Standards.
 The electrical wiring, guarding, emergency stop systems, and field wiring almost always need to be brought into compliance before the machine can be lawfully connected, operated, or insured in Australia

-SafeWork NSW has made machine safety a top regulatory priority.
-In its most recent compliance blitz, inspectors issued over 500 non-compliance notices across NSW workplaces, with the unsafe operation of fixed machinery, plant and vehicles among the top two safety risks identified
+Safe Work Australia and the state safety regulators have made machine safety a top priority.
+In recent state-level compliance blitzes, inspectors have issued hundreds of non-compliance notices across Australian workplaces, with the unsafe operation of fixed machinery, plant and vehicles among the top safety risks identified

 The Risk of Doing Nothing